kiansam/kiansam/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on JavaScript, Reactjs, Nextjs, and Gatsby
+- 🔭 I’m currently working with HTML, CSS, JavaScript, and React.
 - 🌱 I’m currently learning Adobe XD and Gatsbyjs

 <!--